markmi/acpphint/README.md

 - Later: I've rerun the 4 CA78C cpu cpuset-restricted examples that were for lack of cpu lockdowns --because the original data looked to possibly have had competing non-benchmark activity that made for problematical data.
-The result was\
-  somewhat less messy for the plot curves --but still messy.
+The result was somewhat less messy for the plot curves --but still messy.
   No messes observed for any cpu clock down testing so far.
   Looks like the wide variability is tied to thread migration activity among the cpuset restricted set of cores.

+- Later: Various WDK23 related removals of likely unused material.
+Looks like I'll just be looking at time measuring for a while and will likely need to redo various things afterwards and possibly delete even more as not really appropraite long term.

 Notes:
 - The LLVM15 libc++ include __type_traits/is_convertible.h